2008年2月29日(金)0:18 (Vietnam time)

 *

 From Part Two: “Even though I complain sometimes,” [the boy’s heart] said, “it’s because I’m the heart of a person, and people’s hearts are that way.
 People are afraid to pursue their most important dreams, because they feel that they don’t deserve them, or that they’ll be unable to achieve them.
 We, their hearts, become fearful just thinking of loved ones who go away forever, or of moments that could have been good but weren’t, of treasures that might have been found but were forever hidden in the sands.
-Because, when these things happen, we suffer terribly.”
+Because, when these things happen, we suffer terribly.”“My heart is afraid that it will have to suffer,” the boy told the alchemist one night as they looked up at the moonless sky.

 “Tell your heart that the fear of suffering is worse than the suffering itself.
 And that no heart has ever suffered when it goes in search of its dreams, because every second of the search is a second’s encounter with God and with eternity.”